wei3hua2/awesome-iohk-papers/sort_by_tags.md

 ### Proof-of-Stake Blockchain Protocols with Near-Optimal Throughput (2020) [link](https://eprint.iacr.org/2020/037.pdf)

 One of the most significant challenges in the design of blockchain protocols is increasing their transaction-processing throughput.
 In this work we put forth for the first time a formal execution model that enables to express transaction throughput while supporting formal security arguments regarding persistence and liveness.
 We then present a protocol in the proof-of-stake setting achieving near-optimal throughput under adaptive active corruption of any minority of the stake.

-### Ouroboros Chronos: Permissionless Clock Synchronization via Proof-of-Stake (2019) [link](https://eprint.iacr.org/2019/838.pdf)

-Clock synchronization allows parties to establish a common notion of global time by leveraging a weaker synchrony assumption, i.e., local clocks with approximately the same speed.
-The problem has long been a prominent goal for fault-tolerant distributed computing with a number of ingenious solutions in various settings.
-However, despite intensive investigation, the existing solutions do not apply to common blockchain protocols, which are designed to tolerate variable---and potentially adversarial---participation patterns, e.g., sleepiness and dynamic availability.
-Furthermore, because such blockchain protocols rely on freshly joining (or re-joining) parties to have a common notion of time, e.g., a global clock which allows knowledge of the current protocol round, it is not clear if or how they can operate without such a strong synchrony assumption.

-In this work, we show how to solve the global synchronization problem by leveraging proof of stake (PoS).
-Concretely, we design and analyze a PoS blockchain protocol in the above dynamic-participation setting, that does not require a global clock but merely assumes that parties have local clocks advancing at approximately the same speed.
-Central to our construction is a novel synchronization mechanism that can be thought as the blockchain-era analogue of classical synchronizers: It enables joining parties---even if upon joining their local time is off by an arbitrary amount---to quickly calibrate their local clocks so that they all show approximately the same time.
-As a direct implication of our blockchain construction---since the blockchain can be joined and observed by any interested party---we obtain a permissionless PoS implementation of a global clock that may be used by higher level protocols that need access to global time.

 ### Proof-of-Stake Sidechains (2019) [link](https://eprint.iacr.org/2018/1239.pdf)